-Individuals using the Internet ratio –

-The indicator measures the ratio of Individuals using the Internet (% of population) in the WBG to Israel.
-Internet users are individuals who have used the Internet (from any location) in the last 3 months.
-The Internet can be used via a computer, mobile phone, personal digital assistant, games machine, digital TV etc. New information and communications technologies (ICT) offer vast opportunities for progress in all walks of life in all countries - opportunities for economic growth, improved health, better service delivery, learning through distance education, and social and cultural advances.
+Individuals using the Internet ratio: Measures the ratio of individuals using the Internet (percentage of population) in the WBG to that of Israel.
+Internet users are defined as individuals who have used the Internet from any location in the last three months.
+The Internet can be used via a computer, mobile phone, personal digital assistant, games machine, digital TV, or other means.
+New ICT offers vast opportunities for economic growth, improved health, better service delivery, distance learning, and other social and cultural advances.